-Here are some simple guidelines to help you make sure you're doing the right thing when sending messages to New Zealand mobiles:
+When sending SMS messages to contacts in New Zealand, there are specific legislations in place that must be adhered to.
+This article contains some simple guidelines to help you make sure you're doing the right thing when sending messages to New Zealand mobiles:

-- It is compulsory to include your business name or brand name and contact details in the message
+- It is compulsory to include your business/brand name and contact details in the message

 - A functioning opt-out via text message must be provided at the end of all marketing messages